Public Holidays in Honduras 2026 – National & Christian Holidays

 | May 1 | Thursday | Labour Day / May Day | International Workers’ Day |

-Note: Some observances (e.g., The Three Wise Men Day, Our Lady of Suyapa, Father’s Day) are recognized culturally or by government institutions but may not always be full non-working national holidays.
+Note: Some observances (such as Our Lady of Suyapa or Father’s Day) are culturally significant or recognized by government institutions but may not be full nationwide non-working holidays.

 Public Observance & Closures

-On official public holidays, most public institutions, schools, and banks close nationwide.
-Some holidays designated as “government holidays” apply specifically to public sector employees.
-Private sector operations may vary by locality and industry.
-Holy Week days (Maundy Thursday, Good Friday, Holy Saturday) are especially marked by religious services and traditions across the country.
+On official public holidays, most government institutions, schools, and banks close nationwide.
+Some holidays apply specifically to public sector employees, while private sector observance may vary by region and industry.
+Holy Week holidays are especially significant across the country.

 Religious & Cultural Significance